-Eddie Ray Routh committed the ultimate snipe by sniping the “American Sniper,” which in turn made him the most deadliest man alive.
-Also, his snipes were made in America, unlike Kyle, who outsourced his work overseas where the murder laws are more lax.
-For that reason, America should be worshiping Eddie, a true patriot.
+Eddie Ray Routh committed the ultimate snipe by sniping the “American Sniper,” which in turn made him the deadliest man alive.
+Also, his snipes were made in America, unlike Kyle, who outsourced his work overseas where the murder laws are laxer.
+For that reason, America should worship Eddie, a true patriot.
 That’s how we roll.
 Army kills are like Highlander or Shang Tsung from Mortal Kombat: Anytime you waste a guy, you inherit all of his heroism and body counts.

 Because Eddie is our most lethal warrior, he should also be our number one hero.
 That’s how America works.
 And when the state of Texas executes him, they will have the largest collection of kills by far, which makes them the most patriotic state in America.

 There is only one thing Eddie can do now to preserve his heroism and legacy: He has to kill himself.
 That’s how Hitler escaped into the afterlife with all his stats.
 If Eddie lets himself get electrocuted, all those Iraqi souls will fly out of his body and get sucked into Rick Perry’s containment vault.
 They’ll be stuck in there forever with thousands of retards and undocumented workers.
 But until that happens, we need to realize one thing: Eddie Ray Routh is twice the hero Chris Kyle was (using America’s own system of hero-ment).
 Let’s check out the stats:

 BODY COUNT: The gears of the military industrial complex can only be greased with freshly drained blood.
 Nobody makes movies about Private Timmy handing out MREs to filthy children while repairing generators.
 Eddie wins this hands down after absorbing Kyle’s kills.